Seesam24601/TAMMI/docs/functions.md

 1. The number of rows of the `asset_details` table cannot change
 2. The fields of the `asset_details` table cannot change
 3. The values of fields other than `cost` cannot be change
+4. The `cost` field must still be integer-valued

 ### Defaults